elch93/tgc-proj4-django2/README.md

     1. Manage Products
         - This app allows site owners(staff) to manipulate the products, categories and tags data in the database.
 The main url is: [Manage Product page](https://tgc-proj4-app.herokuapp.com/manage_product/).
     2. Home
+        - Essentially, this app is responsible for the bulk of frontend, presenting most information to users like the navigation bar, home page and products.
     3. Cart
+        - This app is responsible for cart actions, such as adding to cart, removing from cart and updating the cart item.
     4. Checkout
+        - This app handles the Stripe payment, and stores the user order transactions to the database after a successful checkout.
     5. Profile
+        - This app provides the platform for users to see their transaction history and edit their delivery information.
     6. Reviews
+        - This app allows users to leave a review on products they had purchased.

 ### Frontend
 HTML
 CSS